English

 5

-2 Data length (Len) Len high-order 8 bits
+2 Data length (Len) High-order 8 bits

-Len low-order 8 bits
+Low-order 8 bits

-6 to 6 + Len-1 Len Data See the following table
+6 to 6+Len-1 Len Data See the following table.

-6 + Len 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+6+Len 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

 Data format:

-1 2–x x x+1 x+2 to x+3 x+4– n n+1 n+1 to n+2 n+3–
+1 2 to x x x+1 x+2 to x+3 x+4 and followings n n+1 n+1 to n+2 n+3 and followings

 TYPE Time_Str dp1_id dp1_type dp1_len dp1_data dpN_id dpN_type dpN_len dpN_data